Romulo-Moraes/Holiday/README.md

 // getArgumentValue(<argParserData>, <flag to get>);

-// This function return a string getOptionalArgumentValue(&data, "--name");
+// This function return a string or NULL if not found getOptionalArgumentValue(&data, "--name");
 ```